 - 1. Connect the Ethernet and the Power & IO cables.
 The Ethernet cable is user-supplied. - 2.
-Use the included cable ties to secure the Ethernet and IO cable to the base plate.
-Insert the cable ties through the vertical mounting tabs on the side of the plastic cover and on the edge of the cabling cutout. - 3.
+Use an included cable tie to secure the Ethernet and IO cable to the base plate.
+Insert the cable tie through the vertical mounting tab located on the edge of the cabling cutout. - 3.
+Make a clearance between cables and the vertical mounting tab.
 Arrange the cables neatly to avoid getting in the way when the dome cover is attached. - 4.
 Cut the extra length from the cable tie.